MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 #### Example: Event-driven approach

 The [Mission-Critical Online](https://github.com/Azure/Mission-Critical-online) reference implementation uses microservices to process a single business transaction.
 It applies write operations asynchronously with a message broker and worker.
-Read operations are synchronous.
-The result is directly returned to the caller.
+Read operations are synchronous, with the result directly returned to the caller.

 :::image type="content" source="./images/mission-critical-event-driven.png " alt-text="Diagram that shows event-driven communication." lightbox="./images/mission-critical-event-driven.png":::

 ## Resiliency patterns and error handling in application code

-A mission-critical application must be designed to be resilient to address as many failure scenarios as possible.
+A mission-critical application must be designed to be resilient so that it addresses as many failure scenarios as possible.
 This resiliency maximizes service availability and reliability.
 The application should have self-healing capabilities, which you can implement by using design patterns like [Retries with Backoff](/dotnet/architecture/microservices/implement-resilient-applications/implement-http-call-retries-exponential-backoff-polly) and [Circuit Breaker](/dotnet/architecture/microservices/implement-resilient-applications/implement-circuit-breaker-pattern).

 For non-transient failures that you can't fully mitigate in application logic, the health model and operational wrappers need to take corrective action.
 Application code must incorporate proper instrumentation and logging to inform the health model and facilitate subsequent troubleshooting or root cause analysis as required.
 You need to implement [distributed tracing](/dotnet/core/diagnostics/distributed-tracing-concepts) to provide the caller with a comprehensive error message that includes a correlation ID when a failure occurs.